davidespihernandez/currency-prediction/README.md

 - REST views.
 	- /exchanges/?date=dd-mm-yyyy.
 Retrieves the loaded information for a specific day.
-	IMAGE
-	- exchanges/predict/?currency=USD.
+	- /exchanges/predict/?currency=USD.
 Performs a prediction for the next date, for the specified currency.
-	IMAGE

 - Pages (MVT views)
 	- Retrieve.
 Allows to query the existing data for a specific date.